Did you know that 90% of startups fail before they achieve success?

 But identify the right audience, and you will have a much easier time converting prospects into customers, even while you’re still optimizing your sales processes.

-What’s more, if you don’t narrow down your ideal audience and try to appeal to a large market, you’ll end up creating a generic marketing and sales plan strategy that doesn’t appeal to anyone.
+What’s more, if you don’t narrow down your ideal audience and try to appeal to a large market, you’ll create a generic marketing and sales plan strategy that doesn’t appeal to anyone.

 Instead, you must be as specific as possible and come up with a detailed customer avatar – only then will you be able to position your product in a way that will speak directly to the very best customers that you want to attract.

-But where to get started when trying to define your ideal audience?
+But where do you get started when trying to define your ideal audience?

-Well, the first step is to take a deep long into your product or service and consider the problems that it can solve.
-Then, start thinking about the ideal customer that you think your solution could help the most, and be very specific about who he is.
+The first step is to deeply explore your product or service and consider the problems it can solve.
+Then, start thinking about the ideal customer your solution could help the most, and be very specific about who he is.

-Try to identify his demographics, his biggest pain points, his interests, his objections, his online browsing habits, and anything else that you deem relevant.
+Try to identify his demographics, biggest pain points, interests, objections, online browsing habits, and anything else that you deem relevant.

-You can also get ideas for how to best target your audience by looking at what your competition is doing – there are plenty of tools that allow you to monitor competitors and gain insights about what they post and how they interact with their audiences.
+You can also get ideas for how to best target your audience by looking at what your competition is doing.
+Plenty of tools allow you to monitor competitors and gain insights about what they post and how they interact with their audiences.

-If you can understand who you’re trying to reach better than your competition and cater your sales plan accordingly.
-You will be well on your way to carving out a place for your business in the marketplace.
+If you can understand who you’re trying to reach better than your competition and cater your sales strategy accordingly, you will be well on your way to carving out a place for your business in the marketplace.
 Gaining the upper hand over more established companies.

 Set Specific Goals